richb-hanover/OpenCore-Install-Guide/installer-guide/opencore-efi.md

     * Pretty obvious when you need this, USB keyboard and mouse users don't need it
     * Reminder: PS2 ≠ USB

-* **Remove everything from Tools:**
-  * Way to many to list them all, but I recommend keeping OpenShell.efi for troubleshooting purposes
+* **Remove (almost) everything from Tools:** There are way to many to list.
+I recommend keeping OpenShell.efi for troubleshooting purposes

 A cleaned up EFI:

 ![Clean EFI](../images/installer-guide/opencore-efi-md/clean-efi.png)

-Now you can place **your** necessary firmware drivers(.efi) into the _Drivers_ folder and Kexts/ACPI into their respective folders.
-Please note that UEFI drivers from Clover are not supported with OpenCore!(EmuVariableUEFI, AptioMemoryFix, OsxAptioFixDrv, etc).
+The next step is to gather files and place the necessary drivers and kexts for **your** hardware into their respective folders.

+> Clover users: UEFI drivers from Clover are not supported with OpenCore!(EmuVariableUEFI, AptioMemoryFix, OsxAptioFixDrv, etc).
 Please see the [Clover firmware driver conversion](https://github.com/dortania/OpenCore-Install-Guide/blob/master/clover-conversion/clover-efi.md) for more info on supported drivers and those merged into OpenCore.

 Here's what a populated EFI ***can*** look like (yours will be different):